NMRLipids/nmrlipids.blogspot.fi/MD_files/README.md

 ## Input Files

 In this folder, you'll find all files required to relaunch the MD simulations.
-Due to size limitations of GitHub and binary format, the trajectory files of this MD simulations are stored in our [Zenodo Organization](https://zenodo.org/collection/user-nmrlipids).
+Due to size limitations of GitHub and binary format, the trajectory files of these MD simulations are stored in our [Zenodo Organization](https://zenodo.org/collection/user-nmrlipids).

 ### Organization